ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Summary**

-Aleth was an Ethereum client written in C++,originally known as cpp-ethereum.
+Aleth (formerly known as cpp-ethereum) was an Ethereum client written in C++.

 **Archives**